jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-04.md

 (qqqq) “Transmission of Electricity” refers to the conveyance of electricity through the high voltage backbone system;
-(rrrr) “Universal Charge” refers to the charge, if any, imposed for the recovery of the Stranded Debts, Stranded Contract Costs of NPC, and Stranded Contract Costs of Eligible Contracts of Distribution Utilities and other purposes pursuant to Section 34 of the Act;
+(rrrr) “Universal Charge” refers to the charge, if any, imposed for the recovery of the Stranded Debts, Stranded Contract Costs of NAPOCOR, and Stranded Contract Costs of Eligible Contracts of Distribution Utilities and other purposes pursuant to Section 34 of the Act;
 (ssss) “Unviable Area” refers to a geographical area within the Franchise